 It’s important to keep your cover letter professional, so don’t go too far trying to stand out.
 Your goal should be to draw in the reader’s attention.
 Try to avoid overused introductions about how you’re perfect for the job or how you are excited to work for the company.
 Try leading with something unique, like a question or an illustration.

 Step 2: Find Something in Common

 To capitalize on your catchy introduction, highlight any transferable skills.
-These are skills you’ve developed in your past career field that can directly apply in your new field.
+These are skills you’ve developed in your past career field that can directly apply in your new field, and can get you access to the best jobs for people over 50.
 Even if there aren’t any obvious skills that apply in both fields, keep meditating on it.
 If you were moving from an accounting career to a tech one, for example, strong math skills are just as important in accounting as they are in programming.
 At the very least, you would probably have experience using a computer in accounting.

 Make sure this section is clear and direct, this will be the most attractive portion of your cover letter.
 This is what the person hiring you is looking over your resume for, they want to know how you’ll fit into this new role.
 Try to make it clear how well you’ll fit

 The next skills to highlight are your soft skills.
 These are skills that have an application in almost every career field, yet rarely have formal training.
 These are your communication skills, like a talent for working with people, good leadership qualities, customer service, or the ability to work well on a team.

 While it’s worth mentioning these skills, keep this part brief unless you’re highlighting any outstanding examples or awards for these skills.
 Almost everyone will have these skills listed in some way, and the person reading your cover letter is likely to gloss over this part if it’s the same as everyone else’s.

 Step 4: Brag a Little